How To Get Local Channels On A Samsung TV?

 Bear in mind that with an antenna, there may be problems with signal interference if there are tall buildings around your property, if you have hills between you and the signal source, or during bad weather.

-Install Third-Party Apps On A Samsung Smart TV To Get Live TV Channels
+Install Apps On Samsung Smart TV To Get Live TV Channels

 Some apps and streaming services available on your Samsung smart TV app store can broadcast local TV channels without the use of an antenna.
-That includes popular apps like Sling, Pluto TV and Xumo.
+That includes popular apps like:

 Here is how you can download and install a third-party app on your Samsung smart TV: